cdl-geneseo/geneseo-dictionary/S/Solid.md

 # Solid

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Solid

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (adj.) \sol-id\ Someone or something earning approval, awesome. &quot;Adam and Katie are going out?
 Solid!&quot; The entry is probably non-specific to Geneseo.
 A similar definition can be found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=Solid] Dilluvio